-TELE-SCALE The rotating ring on the telephoto lens is for indicating depth of field only; the camera cannot be focused with this ring.
+The rotating ring on the telephoto lens is for indicating depth of field only; the camera cannot be focused with this ring.
 The distance scale of the ring is engraved in the same colors as the tele-scale as a reminder to set the appropriate scale for correct focus.
-CAUTION: Remember that the largest lens opening of your Longar lens is f/4.
-Therefore, when moving the speed ring, make sure that the white dot index does not indicate a larger lens opening than $f/4_i$ that is, f/2 or f/2.8.
+31 CAUTION: Remember that the largest lens opening of your Longar lens is f/4.
+Therefore, when moving the speed ring, make sure that the white dot index does not indicate a larger lens opening than f/4; that is, f/2 or f/2.8.
 Otherwise the picture will be underexposed.
 Make sure that the component lens is securely seated at all times.

-"T" INDEX CAUTION: Keep in mind the largest lens opening of your Curtar lens.
-When moving the speed ring, make sure that the white dot index does not indicate a larger lens opening than f/5.6 or f/4, depending on which lens is in use.
+"T" INDEX TELE-SCALE CAUTION: Remember that the largest lens opening of your Curtar lens is f/5.6.
+Therefore, when moving the speed ring, make sure that the white dot index does not indicate a larger lens opening than f/5.6; that is, f/4, f/2.8, or f/2.
 Otherwise the picture will be underexposed.
-Make sure that the component lens is securely seated at all times.

-wide-angle shots For wide-angle effects with your camera, use the Kodak Retina Curtar Lens Component, 35mm f/5.6 or f/4 (for Kodak Retina Cameras with Xenon C Lenses).
-To attach the lens to the camera, place the red dot opposite the red dot on the lens opening ring; then press in and turn the lens clockwise until the snap lock engages (red dot lines up with white dot).
-To focus the Curtar lens correctly, get the camera-to-subject distance with the rangefinder and note the distance figure opposite the index on the focusing scale for the standard lens.
+Make sure that the component lens is securely seated at all times. wide-angle shots For wide-angle effects with your camera, use the Kodak Retina Curtar Lens Component, 35mm f/5.6 (for Kodak Retina Cameras with Xenon C Lenses).
+To attach the lens to the camera, place the red dot opposite the red dot on the lens opening ring; then press in and turn the lens clockwise until the snap-lock engages (red dot lines up with white dot).
+To focus the Curtar lens correctly, get the camera-to-subject distance with the rangefinder and

+note the distance figure opposite the index on the focusing scale for the standard lens.
 Now, transfer the distance figure obtained with the rangefinder to the WIDE-ANGLE SCALE (black figures on chrome) by turning the focusing knob to bring the appropriate figure to the triangular WIDE-ANGLE INDEX.

-Like the telephoto lens, the wideangle lens carries a color-keyed scale for indicating depth of field only. setting exposures without exposure values Shutter speeds and lens openings can also be set without reference to exposure values.
+Like the telephoto lens, the wideangle lens carries a color-keyed scale for indicating depth of field only.

+32

+WIDE-ANGLE SCALE WIL

+WIDE-ANGLE INDEX

+setting exposures

+without exposure values

+Shutter speeds and lens openings can also be set without reference to exposure values.
 However, the shutter speed must be set first and the lens opening after.
-Otherwise, the lens opening will be changed because of the speed ring coupling. time exposures If a subject needs a longer exposure time than one second, make a time exposure.
-Simply mount the camera on a tripod or other firm support and make an exposure\ for the desired time, with the shutter set at B. Set the lens opening; then press the exposure release for the correct interval; the shutter is open while the exposure release is depressed. \The Kodak Metal Cable Release No. 5 screws into the top of the exposure release.
-The camera should be mounted on a tripod or other firm support for all exposure times longer than 1/30 second. exposure meter Reflected Light Readings.
-The exposure meter of the Retina IIIC is primarily used for measuring the intensity of light reflected by the subject.
+Otherwise, the lens opening will be changed because of the speed ring coupling.

+time exposures If a meter reading indicates a shutter speed with a lens opening combination that cannot be used, you can still take the picture.
+Simply mount the camera on a tripod and take a time exposure^{} with the shutter set at B. The green figures on the meter setting ring show the exposure required at the desired lens opening setting.
+The illustration shows exposures of 2 sec. at f/11, 4 sec. at f/16, or 8 sec. at f/22.
+Set the lens opening; then press the exposure release for the correct interval; the shutter is open while the exposure release is depressed.
+The Kodak Metal Cable Release No. 5 screws into the top of the exposure release.

+exposure meter Reflected Light Readings.
+The exposure meter of the Retina IIIc is primarily used for measuring the intensity of light reflected by the subject.
 With the Incident Light Mask removed from the exposure meter, point the camera at the subject as described on page 7.
-The field covered by the exposure meter is about the same as the field covered by the 50mm lens.
-The meter reads the average over-all brightness of the field covered.
-If the field is evenly illumi-
+The field covered by the exposure meter - whether the cover is closed or open - is about the same as the field covered by the 50 mm lens.
+34 The meter reads the average over-all brightness